 The Calm Kitchen: Trust Your Intuition

-My first Calm Kitchen class took place last November in the prep kitchen of a cafe in Dublin.
-They are well known for their fermented food products and the kitchen was alive with fermenting vinegars and drinks bubbling away on the shelves around us - a perfect environment to talk about slowing down and de-stressing through cooking.
+My first Calm Kitchen class took place in November 2017 in the prep kitchen of a cafe in Dublin.
+They are well known for their fermented food and drink products and the kitchen was alive with vinegars and kombuchas bubbling away on the shelves - the essence of slow food and allowing time to work it's magic.
+It was the perfect environment to talk about slowing down and de-stressing through cooking.

-The idea for The Calm Kitchen evolved over the last few years working as a private chef and cooking at yoga and coaching retreats.
-At these retreats, women were drawn to the kitchen for tea and chats about food.
+The idea for The Calm Kitchen class evolved for me over the last few years doing private chef work and cooking at retreats.
+At these retreats women were drawn to the kitchen for tea and chats about what was on the menu for dinner.

-It was clear that there was a lot of emotion held around food - guilt, shame, anxiety about what they were eating, what foods were good or bad, their bodies and diets, what to cook for their families etc...
+Over these kitchen table chats it was clear that there's a lot of emotion held for women around food - guilt, shame, anxiety about what they were eating, what foods were good or bad, their bodies, diets, what to cook for their families etc...

-We're bombarded with information from the media on the latest miracle-working superfood or scaremongering about the foods that should be avoided at all costs.
-While we have never watched more cookery shows, or scrolled more food pics on Instagram, there is a lot of anxiety about what we should be eating.
+Media is full of information on the latest miracle-working superfood or scaremongering about the foods that should be avoided at all costs.
+While we have never watched more cookery shows on TV, or scrolled more food photos on Instagram, there is anxiety about what exactly to eat.

-When it comes to eating, I believe that we all know intuitively, deep down in a physical sense, what works for us.
-What foods make us feel good, satisfied or nourished.
-How much we need to eat, at various times of the day, to be at our most energised and productive.
+When it comes to eating, I believe that we know intuitively, deep down in a physical sense, what feels good for us.
+What foods make us feel satisfied and nourished, how much we need to eat, at various times of the day, to be at our most energised and productive.
 This knowledge is stored in our bodies and there are tools that we can use to help us to tune into this intuition.

 Using our intuition is about accessing our gut feeling, instead of our brain.

-Our brain might tell us that we should eat X number of calories per day, or that we shouldn't eat past a certain time.
+Our brain (washed by years of diet culture) tells us that we should only eat X number of calories per day, we shouldn't eat past a certain time, XYZ foods are bad.
 But our body signals to us how much food we really need, when, and what would feel good to eat at particular times.
-This is the concept of Intuitive Eating, and I introduce this as an anti-diet approach to eating in my classes.
+This is the fundamental concept of Intuitive Eating, and I introduce this an approach to eating in my classes - an alternative to the traditional diet mentality.

 Intuitive Eating is characterised by having a strong connection with your body's hunger and fullness signals, rather than on external or emotional cues.
 It recognises that foods serve a variety of purposes in our lives (taste, energy, comfort and joy) that are dependent on the context and situation.
-In their book, Intuitive Eating, Tribole and Resch identified the ten principles of Intuitive Eating:
+In their book, Intuitive Eating, Evelyn Tribole and Elyse Resch (the originators of this research) identified the ten principles of Intuitive Eating:

 Reject the diet mentality